Skip to content

 Why Astro Specifically

-I spent some time evaluating options.
 Hugo is fast and mature but Go templates feel foreign if you’re used to JavaScript.
 Jekyll has been around forever but the Ruby ecosystem is increasingly awkward to set up.
-Eleventy is flexible but requires more configuration to get a blog running.
+Eleventy is flexible but requires more configuration to get a basic blog running.

 Astro felt right for a few reasons.
 It ships minimal JavaScript by default, which matters for a content-focused site.
 The .astro component format is close enough to HTML that it’s readable without a learning curve.
 And the theme ecosystem, while smaller than Hugo’s, had what I needed.